Department of Nutrition and Health Sciences

 Human Performance and Body Composition Labs

-1. A dynamic educational environment where students engage with advanced concepts through hands-on learning experiences.
+• Providing a dynamic educational environment where students engage with advanced concepts through hands-on learning experiences

-2. A state-of-the-art research center for advancing the scientific knowledge of human performance optimization and physiological adaptations across diverse populations.
+• Conducting research in a state-of-the-art facility to advance the knowledge of human performance optimization and physiological adaptations across diverse populations

 Our facility is equipped with precision equipment which enables comprehensive assessment of human performance and body composition: